saman-ns/capston_diffusion_model/README.md

 A sample project will be added to showcase the capabilities of the addon

-## scrpts
+## scripts
-Ui_menu: the script is a general template to generate the basic UI for the addon

-diffusion-model-test: a separate application made to test the diffusion model that will be used in the addon

-operator_mesh_uc: the template required to transfer the result of the diffusion model to the mesh

-integration: part of the case study to understand the texture generation in a blender with diffusion models: This code defines a deep learning model called SeamlessModel that is used for image processing tasks.
-The model consists of convolutional and recurrent neural network layers.
-It takes an input image tensor and applies a series of convolutional operations to extract features.
-The features are then passed through a Gated Recurrent Unit (GRU) layer to capture temporal dependencies.
-Finally, the output is passed through a linear layer with a sigmoid activation function to produce a single output value.
+ui folder: containing the ui_panels.py file, it configures how the add-on looks in the blender software

+sd_backend: containing two files that manage api calls to stability_api (hosts the diffusion model from stable diffusion) and automatic1111_api (used to do the pre-processing as it manages the control api )

+__init__: the initial file that will run in order to register all the components and set up the models

+config: configuring how add-on is set up for the first time of installation

+handlers:

+operators: Blender3D uses operators as a part of the api to handle different tasks this file hosts most of the functionality of the add-on with referenced for different methods

+Prefrences:

+task_queue: